Cyfrin/Updraft/courses/solidity/3-fund-me/2-setup/+page.md

 ### Introduction

-Let's begin coding `FundMe`, a crowdfunding contract allowing users to send funds, which the owner can later withdraw.
+Let's begin by coding `FundMe`, a crowdfunding contract allowing users to send funds, which the owner can later withdraw.
 Before we start, let's clean up our Remix IDE workspace

 ### Setting up the project